Dave Richards (footballer, born 1993): Crewe Alexandra

 In July 2015, after his release from Bristol City, Richards signed for Crewe Alexandra.
 Richard spent two years acting as understudy for Ben Garratt before making his senior debut in English football in September 2017 as Crewe lost 1–0 at Coventry City.

 In April 2017, Richards signed an extended Crewe Alexandra contract until at least 2019, with a year option.
 That year option was automatically exercised by Crewe at the end of the 2018–19 season.
 On 13 August 2019, Richards saved a vital penalty at Middlesbrough as Crewe beat the Championship side 4–2 on penalties after a 2–2 draw, earning the Cheshire side an EFL Cup second round home tie against Premier League side Aston Villa.
 He also saved a penalty in his first league start of the season, at Grimsby Town on 7 September 2019, helping Crewe to a 2–0 win.

 Richards was offered a new contract in June 2020, and agreed a two-year deal.

 He signed a new deal in May 2022, but missed Crewe's opening games of the following season due to a finger injury and resulting operation, being replaced by Arsenal loanee keeper Arthur Okonkwo as Crewe won their first two games.
 Okonkwo made 26 appearances and kept ten clean sheets for Crewe before he was recalled by Arsenal in mid-January, with Richards making his first league appearance of the season in a 1–1 draw at Mansfield Town on 14 January 2023.
+He played in a further eight league games, but was replaced for spells by on-loan Brighton keeper James Beadle and then, for the final four games of the season, by Crewe Academy graduate Tom Booth.
+Richards was made available for transfer by Crewe at the end of the season.

+St Johnstone (loan)

+On 11 August 2023, Richards joined Scottish Premiership club St Johnstone on a season-long loan, but made no first-team appearances.

+Dundee United

+On 7 June 2024, Richards joined Scottish Premiership club Dundee United on a two-year deal.

+He was promoted to first choice for the last two games of the season, as United secured 4th place in dramatic scenes at the new firm derby at Tannadice.